How Do You Teach Your Kids To Be Thankful?

 Take A Gratitude Challenge / Create A Gratitude Journal

 There are Gratitude Challenges available in many different styles.
-I like to do the photography ones myself but in our homeschool, we do gratitude challenges those that offer writing prompts, creating an annual Gratitude Journal.
+I like to do the photography ones myself but in our homeschool, we do gratitude challenges that offer writing prompts, creating an annual Gratitude Journal.

 You can check out our list of Gratitude Writing Prompts right here or you can grab those specially designed for kids that are included in our Gratitude Bundle.
 If you prefer, you can always create your own.
 Here are some example questions: